aniketrajnish/Alembic-to-FBX-File-Maya/README.md

  * Select the alembic node and run the python script.

 ## Contribution
 Contributions to the project are welcome.
+Currently working on:
-Currently working on changing the FBX import preset through the script itself as well as exporting blend shapes with a single mesh file for the alembic files with same topology across the animation cycle.
+* Changing the FBX import preset through the script itself.
+* Exporting blend shapes with a single mesh file for the alembic files with same topology across the animation cycle.
+* Supporting bigger files.
+* Exporting texture information.

 ## License
 MIT License